software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

-> Exercise 19
+> Exercise 17
 >
 > Implement a REST API endpoint for _getting the anwers of a quiz_.
-Return an appropriate HTTP status code and error message in the following error cases:
+Return an appropriate HTTP status code and error message in the following error case:
 >
 > - Quiz with the provided id does not exist
+>
+> Create an issue for each task.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .important-title }

+> Exercise 18
+>
+> Implement a REST API endpoint for _getting all categories_ in alphabetical order by the name.
+>
+> Create an issue for each task.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .important-title }

+> Exercise 19
+>
+> Implement a REST API endpoint for _getting the quizzes of a category_.
+Only _published quizzes of the category_ should be returned by the endpoint.
+Return an appropriate HTTP status code and error message in the following error case:
+>
-> - Quiz with the provided id is not published
+> - Category with the provided id does not exist
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.